thewca/wca-regulations/wca-regulations-2012.md

   - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the Competitors Area until he is called to compete.
   - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
   - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
   - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.  - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
-The judge shall raise any concerns with the scrambler, who shall then conduct a detailed check.
+The judge raises any concerns with the scrambler, who then conducts a detailed check.
   - A2e) The judge places the puzzle onto the mat in an arbitrary orientation and ensures that it is covered completely.
 The competitor is not permitted to request a specific orientation.
 - A3) Inspection:
   - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and start the solve.
-  - A3b) Before the competitor starts the attempt, the judge shall reset the timer and, where applicable, the stopwatch.
+  - A3b) Before the competitor starts the attempt, the judge resets the timer and, where applicable, the stopwatch.
     - A3b1) When the judge believes the competitor is ready, he asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
   - A3c) The competitor may pick up the puzzle during inspection.